jcu-eresearch/matrix-helpers/development.md

   of any Asset.
 * The Edit+ interface (for content editors and easier uploading of multiple Assets) is accessible by appending `/_edit` to the URL of any Asset.
+* All metadata, permissions and other settings within Matrix are assigned at an Asset level.
+This means that you need to be careful that permissions are set correctly as the process of creating a new asset sees permissions *copied* to each new child of a parent.

 ## Metadata

+* If changing a `Metadata Schema` that has been applied to Assets, ensure you choose to `Regenerate metadata files` after each change or else the new/modified fields will not be shown on the given Assets.

 * Enabling `Show on Frontend` for metadata schemas will result in the fields being echoed into the `<head>` the resulting rendered page as `<meta>` tags.